nickbrandt/GitLab/doc/user/permissions_stub_first_class_vulnerabilities.md

 ## Running pipelines on protected branches

-The permission to merge or push to protected branches is used to define if a user can run CI/CD pipelines and execute actions on jobs that are related to those branches.
+The permission to merge or push to protected branches defines whether a user can run CI/CD pipelines and execute actions on jobs that are related to those branches.

 See [Security on protected branches](../ci/pipelines.md#security-on-protected-branches)